architect/arc.codes/src/views/docs/en/guides/get-started/why-architect.md

 ## The best developer experience

 Going serverless is fraught with complex vendor arcana and market noise.
 This is where Architect comes in.
+Architect is an opinionated developer experience (DX) for building database backed web apps with AWS.
 We remove all the noise and friction to building serverlessly.
 We prioritize speed with fast local dev, smart configurable defaults and flexible Infrastructure as Code.
-And then we get out of your way so you can focus on your code.

-Architect is an opinionated developer experience (DX) for building database backed web apps with AWS.
-Focus on business logic instead of glue code and only pay for services while in use, on demand, and otherwise _scale to zero_.
+And then we get out of your way so you can focus on business logic instead of glue code and only pay for services while in use, on-demand, and otherwise _scale to zero_.

 ### Work locally

-Devs need to work locally, to debug, test, and preview code before deploying it.
+Developers need to work locally, to debug, test, and preview code before deploying it.
 Faster iterations means removing latency in feedback cycles.
-Architect devs iterate even faster with identical staging and prodiction deployment only seconds away.
+Architect devs iterate even faster with identical staging and production deployment only seconds away.
 Other systems require you to figure out these environments and more often than not ad hoc implementations introduce bug vectors due to subtle incompatabilities.
 Architect treats local development, staging and production as first class concerns.

 ### Infrastructure as Code